 My child's Lucknow school sends home Jolly Phonics worksheets but doesn't explain the method — what should I do?

-Ask the class teacher which Jolly Phonics group they are currently on and what sounds your child should know.
-Then read our Jolly Phonics India guide — it explains every group and what children should be able to do at each stage.
-Once you know where your child stands, ten minutes of daily read-aloud at home will significantly accelerate their progress.
+Catch the class teacher and ask two things: which Jolly Phonics group the class is on right now, and which sounds your child is expected to know by this point.
+Then walk through our Jolly Phonics India guide, which lays out every group and what a child should be able to do at each stage.
+Once you can place your child on that map, ten minutes of reading aloud each evening will move them through the worksheets far faster than the worksheets alone ever could.

 My child speaks Hindi or Awadhi at home — will that affect their English phonics?